 You can use coconut oil as massage oil in both solid and liquid consistency.

-If used in solid form, it will quickly melt between your hands.
+If it is solid, it will quickly melt between your hands.

-For a full body massage you’ll need about a tablespoon of coconut oil, depending on your personal preference.
+For a full body massage you need about a tablespoon of coconut oil, depending on your personal preference.

-This type of coconut oil has had the Lauric acid removed which is why it’s always liquid.
+This type of coconut oil has had the Lauric acid removed which is why it always stays liquid.

 While this can be practical, especially in cold climates, I personally prefer regular virgin coconut oil.

-Lauric acid has so many health benefits that I wouldn’t want to miss out on – it’s the essential part of coconut oil.
+Lauric acid has so many health benefits that I wouldn’t want to miss out on.
+It is the essential part of coconut oil.